 Causes Of Hypoglycemia In Dogs

-Hypoglycemia in dogs can be caused by a number of underlying conditions, or it can be the result of exposure to certain substances.
-It results from glucose being removed from the bloodstream, an inadequate amount of glucose from diet, or low production of glucose from glycogen stores by the liver.
-Any condition that affects glucose levels could result in hypoglycemia.
-Here are several known causes of hypoglycemia in dogs.
+Hypoglycemia in dogs can be caused by a number of underlying conditions or from exposure to certain substances.
+It results due to glucose being removed from the bloodstream, an inadequate amount of glucose from diet, or low production of glucose from glycogen stores by the liver.

 - Excessive exercise